nearprotocol/stakewars/troubleshooting.md

 # Stake Wars Troubleshooting

-This document will try to address the most common issues that you may have while running Stake Wars and setting up your node.
+This document will address the most common issues you may have while running Stake Wars and setting up your node.
 Contributions and corrections are welcome!

 ## Table of contents